GRAD SCHOOL RESOURCE GUIDE

 - Competing Choices: Men's and Women's Paths After Earning a Bachelor's Degree

 Often a full-time, two-year program (although, some of Mercyhurst's graduate programs can be taken on a part-time basis), a master's degree offers a broader education in a specified field of study.
-This may give a professional more flexibility in his or her career.
+A program tailored to your needs will give you more flexibility in your career.
 Master's degrees are often pursued by professionals who need advanced credentials in order to meet requirements for a promotion or to qualify for a managerial position within a company.

 These part-time programs generally take less than a year to complete and are selected by professionals whose careers do not require advanced credentials to move up the ranks.
 Not only does a certificate program take less time to complete, a certificate is often a very focused program that keeps a professional up-to-date with his or her career of choice.
 Graduate certificates may be great for professionals who need to refresh his or her education or switch careers.
 Certificate credits may also apply towards a master's degree if a professional decides to commit to a master's program.